TMJ & Sleep Therapy Centre

 The most common cause of pain in the jaw by your ear is problems with your temporomandibular joint (TMJ).

 In addition to ear pain caused by this jaw disorder, you may experience other TMJ symptoms like headaches, severe sinus pressure, and eye pain.
-However, some other common reasons for sharp pain by the ear and jaw pain may include:
+Still, it helps to look at all possible ear and jaw pain causes before assuming it’s TMJ.

 • Osteoarthritis